-Ankle arthritis is a progressive disabling condition that occurs when cartilage in the ankle joint breaks down, leading to incongruencies within this joint as well as a decrease in the quality of periarticular bone1.
+Ankle arthritis is a progressive, disabling condition that occurs when cartilage in the ankle joint breaks down, leading to incongruencies within this joint as well as a decrease in the quality of periarticular bone1.
 Previous trauma to the ankle joint is the number one etiology, representing approximately 70% of all cases.
-Rheumatoid disease is the second leading cause but falls far behind, accounting for a mere 12% of cases2.
+Rheumatoid disease is the second leading cause, but it falls far behind, accounting for a mere 12% of cases2.